-Fish distribution is mapped from existing Clark County GIS information, which reflects data collected and analyzed by the Northwest Indian Fisheries Commission (NWIFC).
+Fish distribution for the Cedar Creek (East Fork), Lower Rock Creek (South), and Upper Rock Creek (South) subwatersheds is mapped from existing Clark County GIS information, which reflects data collected and analyzed by the Northwest Indian Fisheries Commission (NWIFC).
 Fish distribution data for Clark County is available on the County's website.